Gwladus Ddu: Legacy

 In the 1380s, when Roger Mortimer, 2nd Earl of March was considered a possible heir to King Richard II, Welsh bard Iolo Goch referred to his descent from Welsh royalty through Gwladus Ddu as a potential prophecy.

 During the Wars of the Roses, both the House of Lancaster and House of York used Welsh mythological traditions to strengthen their cause.
-Edward IV claimed descent from the Kings of Gwynedd and Llewellyn the Great via the line of Gwladus Ddu through his grandmother Anne Mortimer to bolster his claim to the English throne.
+Edward IV claimed descent from the Kings of Gwynedd and Llewelyn the Great via the line of Gwladus Ddu through his grandmother Anne Mortimer to bolster his claim to the English throne.